jpease/justinpease.com/_posts/2023-10-11-reader-beware-context-matters.md

 published: true
 ---

-Are trees green or are they orange?
-Is the sky blue or is it gray?
+Are trees green?
+Is the sky blue?
+Yes, of course.

-Looking out my window I see trees with orange leaves against a gray sky.
+And yet, looking out my window I see trees with orange leaves against a gray sky.
 Six months from now, even sitting in the same seat, things will look very different.

 To make sense of the information around us we must assess context.
 My writing is no different.
 I'll do my best to be honest and present information that I